 You may get many bills for just one procedure.
 For example, you may get a bill from each department in the hospital involved with your surgery such as the lab (pathology), surgery and others.

 Even if your co-payment for a single bill is low, these costs add up.
 Out-of-pocket costs (such as transportation) may also add to this burden.

-Don’t be afraid to ask for help with these costs.
+It's OK to ask for help.
 There are many financial resources available for people with breast cancer.

 Financial counselors can also help you work out a payment plan.
-If you are unable to pay, some places may be willing to reduce or waive some costs if you ask.
+If you're not able to pay, some places may be willing to reduce or waive some costs if you ask.